ninajhun/ninajhun/README.md

 I fell into the world of software development by accident and I haven’t looked back since.

 ### 🚀 Want to get in touch?
-- connect w/ me on LinkedIn <https://www.linkedin.com/in/ninajhunjhnuwala/>
+- connect with me on LinkedIn <https://www.linkedin.com/in/ninajhunjhnuwala/>

 ### 📖 Check out my article about the job search on Level Up Coding by gitconnected!
 - [5 Things I Wish I Knew About the Job Search Before Graduating from a Coding Bootcamp](https://levelup.gitconnected.com/5-things-i-wish-i-knew-about-the-job-search-before-graduating-from-a-coding-bootcamp-a39fe967c636)